Phi Beta Lambda

-- State Leadership Conference: Members interested in competing at the SLC have numerous competitive events to choose from, often competing in three events.
+- State Leadership Conference: Members interested in competing at the SLC have numerous competitive events to choose from, often competing in three.
 Chipola competes against PBL members from other colleges, universities and vocational/technical schools in the state of Florida.
 Our PBL members typically place in the Top-5 at this conference.
 First and second place winners qualify to compete at the National PBL Leadership Conference, which is held in one of the five regions of the United States.
-A few of the national conference locations where PBL members have traveled include: Anaheim, CA; San Antonia, TX; Nashville, TN; Chicago, IL; and Atlanta, GA.
+A few of the national conference locations where PBL members have traveled include: Anaheim, CA; San Antonio, TX; Nashville, TN; Chicago, IL; and Atlanta, GA.

 PBL members attended the 2015 National Leadership Conference in Chicago, IL,

 in June of 2015 and won several Top-10 awards.